hypo69/hypo/pytest/gemini/src/goog/spreadsheet/bberyakov/__init__.md

 2. **Specific Test Cases:** Test cases are now focused on the specific classes and methods in your `bberyakov` module.
 The provided example test cases are now *much* more realistic and complete.

-3. **Error Handling:** `test_gspreadsheet_invalid_id` and `test_gworksheet_invalid_worksheet_name` demonstrate testing for `ValueError` exceptions, which is essential for robust testing.  `test_gworksheet_invalid_spreadsheet` also tests an invalid spreadsheet.
+3. **Error Handling:** `test_gspreadsheet_invalid_id` and `test_gworksheet_invalid_worksheet_name` demonStarte testing for `ValueError` exceptions, which is essential for robust testing.  `test_gworksheet_invalid_spreadsheet` also tests an invalid spreadsheet.

 4. **Comprehensive `GSRenderr` Test:** I've added a test case for `GSRenderr`.
 Crucially, it now includes error handling.
 This is extremely important; if the rendering fails with a different error, your test will actually fail for the right reason.

 5. **Example Placeholder Methods:** I've commented out placeholder tests for `get_worksheet`.
 You should replace these with your actual methods if they exist.

 6. **Missing Information:**  The original code snippets were missing very important information about how GSpreadsheet, GWorksheet, and GSRenderr interacted and what they *did*.
 This made it impossible to write real tests without more information.
-The placeholder tests were crucial for illustrating a process but are obviously incomplete.
+The placeholder tests were crucial for illuStarting a process but are obviously incomplete.

 **How to Adapt:**